 The UMHC serves to advance mental wellness and self-care for NEOMED students, faculty, and staff by adopting a comprehensive approach to mental health promotion and suicide prevention.
 Target strategies include reducing the stigma of mental illness, increasing help-seeking behavior, and encouraging a culture of mutual concern for one another.
 To achieve these goals, the committee:

-(i) recommends resources regarding mental health and suicide prevention,
+(i) Recommends resources regarding mental health and suicide prevention; and

-(ii) provides training and promotes emotional wellness and support for the campus and greater community.
-These efforts are tailored to the diverse needs of the university community.
+(ii) Provides training and promotes emotional wellness and support for the campus and greater community.

 (i) The membership is comprised of the following voting members: